redpen-cc/redpen-doc/source/index.rst

 Download and install
 ----------------------

-We can install DocumentValidator with the following steps.
+We can install RedPen with the following steps.

 1. go to your home directory (/home/username if your account name is 'username')